samflattery/github-practice/abstracts/gfs.md

-We have designed and implemented the Google File System, a scalable distributed file system for large distributed data-intensive applications.
+have designed and implemented the Google File System, a scalable distributed file system for large distributed data-intensive applications.
 It provides fault tolerance while running on inexpensive commodity hardware, and it delivers high aggregate performance to a large number of clients.